special introductory

 But enough facts and figures.
 Data's great and all, but you can get data by shittin in your hand and opening a book.
 Hell, you don't even have to shit in your hand most times, that's just an added bonus.
 But my point is this: the reason that this CD is so good is because Robert Plant has at some point over the course of his career learned the skill of 'restraint.'
 Let me illustrate this point with a real-life story that's not very interesting.

 I was out in Sam Frank's Disco a couple of weeks ago shopping in Amoeba Records while my friend Brandan did some work in a nearby coffee shop.
 Five thousand hours later when I was finished shopping, Brandan told me, "They played Led Zeppelin II in its entirety, and I think it may be the worst album I've ever heard."
-After I finished picking my jaw up off the floor - sorry typo, after I finished picking this Jew up off the ground, with his big nose and running Hollywood, I asked Brandan, "Are you fucked up the fucking ass, you fucking piece of fuck?
+After I finished picking my eyebrows off the ceiling, I asked Brandan, "Are you fucked up the fucking ass, you fucking piece of fuck?
 That album has 'Thank You' on it."
 And he replied, "Well, if you can find me an instrumental version of the album, I'll give it another chance."
 I saw where this was heading, but he continued: "I realized something I'd never noticed before.
 They double-tracked Plant's gibberish at the end of 'Ramble On.'
 Which means that some studio engineer heard the original ending, with all that "whooo yeah! whoo yeah!" bullshit and thought, 'You know what this song could use?
 Some more of that gibberish at the end.'
 So now you get two tracks of 'Whoo yeah!
 Whoo yeah!
 Ma ma ma ma ma!
 Ramble on baby!
 Doo!
 Doo!
 Doo!
 Doo!'"
 And you know?
 I hated to say this, but you were right, Brandan.

 And it's not just Brandan.
 My wife can't stand Robert Plant's Led Zeppelin voice either.
 Even I have trouble sitting through his ridiculous The Song Remains The Same performance (ex.
 "You need coo-ooo-lin'!
 Ah baby I'm not ah-foolah-foolah-foo-foolin'!").
 So imagine the surprise that we all would feel when/if we all sat down to Raisin Bran and heard how Mr. Plant completely buries his ego in order to merge his voice like a (castrated) male angel in gorgeous, heartbreaking harmony with 30-time Grammy Winner Alison Krauss.
 When these two put their voices together for a depressing country ballad ("Killing The Blues," "Through The Morning, Through The Night," "Your Long Journey," the not-country-but-I'll-put-it-here-anyway "Stick With Me, Baby"), the results are absolutely breathtakingly harrowingly beautifully beautiful harrowing breathtaking absolute results.
 "Your Long Journey" is a song sung to a dying life partner, for Pete's Christ!
 Talk about SADD!
 (Students Against Dying Dearests)